• Menu

 6. Run the water in the building or at a valve or hose bib downstream until the bleach solution has filled all the pipes and a strong odor of chlorine is coming from the fixtures or faucets, both hot and cold.
 For best results, test the water at each fixture to verify that there is at least a 50 to 100 ppm chlorine residual, using a DPD method test kit.

 7. Allow the water to sit for 12 hours.
-Retest for chlorine residual with a high range chlorine test kit: visit our test kit page.
+Retest for chlorine residual with a high-range chlorine test kit: visit our test kit page.

 If the water contains less than 10 ppm of chlorine, repeat the entire procedure.
-The slime, scale, and odor-producing bacteria will interact with the chlorine and reduce chlorine residual in the piping.
+The slime, scale, and odor-producing bacteria will interact with the chlorine and reduce the chlorine residual in the piping.
 If it uses up all the chlorine, or the chlorine residual is less than 10 ppm, then the procedure may need to be repeated.

 8. Flush the piping and fixtures well to flush out the scale from water from the piping.
 Unscrew aerators and fixtures to avoid these items becoming plugged with sediment that may have been loosened in the chlorination process.